Zhong-Lab-UCSD/iMARGI-Docker/README.md

 - `-u 1043`: Run docker with your own UID of your Linux system (use `id` command to check your UID) to avoid file/dir permission problem.

+- `-v ~/imargi_example:/imargi`: It mounts the `~/imargi_example` directory in your host machine to workspace of the running docker container.
+The path must be a full path.
+The example was ran on a Linux computer.
+If you ran it on a Windows  computer, the path is a little different.
+For example, Windows path `D:\test\imargi_example` needs to be rewritten as `/d/test/imargi_example`, so the `-v` argument needs to be `-v /d/test/imargi_example:/imargi`.
+When you executed it on Windows, a window might pop up to verify that you want to share the folder.

+- The command line is long, so `\` was used for splitting it into multiple lines in the example.
+It's a Linux or MacOS style.
+However, in Windows, you need to replace `\` with `^`.

 - Building bwa index costs the most running time.
 If you have human genome bwa index built before, you can supply it with `-i` argument.
-See more details in the [documentation of command line API section](https://sysbio.ucsd.edu/imargi_pipeline/commandline_api.html#imargi-wrapper-sh)
+See more details in the [documentation of command line API section](https://sysbio.ucsd.edu/imargi_pipeline/commandline_api.html#imargi-wrapper-sh) `

 ### Testing Results